For years I’ve been networking for my band. Everywhere and all the time.

-Networking keeps me in business and I frequently write about my own effective networking experiences.
-Wherever I go, I speak with people about working together at their next party or wedding.
-For example, my trio entertained at a recent San Francisco NACE meeting (National Association of Catering Exeutives), and afterwards I had an opportunity for some effective networking.
+For example, my trio entertained at a recent NACE meeting in San Francisco (National Association of Catering and Events), and afterwards I had an opportunity for some effective networking.

-I noticed that everyone focusing on these two topics seemed to energize the evening and make our conversations especially productive and our networking effective.
+Focusing on these two topics energized the evening and made our conversations especially productive and our networking effective.

 There’s nothing new here.
 I’m sure we all realize that imagining the goal helps us find whatever we’re looking for.

-Bottom Line: Our effective networking conversations are more successful when we approach with an attitude of being helpful.
+Bottom Line: Our networking conversations are more effective when we approach with an attitude of being helpful.
 How often do YOU ask, “How can I help you?”

 Thanks for reading this article.
 I appreciate your interest and hope you get a few good ideas here.
 Got one or two?
 I'd love to hear what you liked.
 Please write me a little COMMENT below.
 Start a conversation -- I'll reply.
 Promise.